MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 - Access to mitigation reports, flow logs, and metrics.
 - Application based mitigation policies.
-- Access to DDoS rapid response support in the event of a DDoS attack.
+- Access to DDoS rapid response support if a DDoS attack occurs.

-Although automatic detection and automatic mitigation are both a part of the DDoS Protection Basic that is enabled by default, these additional features are only available with DDoS Standard.
+Although automatic detection and automatic mitigation are both a part of the DDoS Protection Basic that is enabled by default, these features are only available with DDoS Standard.

 ### Configure Azure DDoS Protection Standard